cozmobotics/blend-images/README.md

 It is a console application which needs a little computer knowledge to use it.
 I suggest to put a batch file onto your desktop which calls blending_padding like you prefer to use it, so you can drag a folder onto the batch to start the slideshow.
 I plan to add an instructional video.

+__Although it is a console application, all keyboard input goes to the graphical window which must have the focus.
+The console window is for information only.__

 ## Features:

 * some transition types available.
 Try them out!